kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 <?php get_footer(); ?>
 ```

-Now edit `Portfolio Grid w Custom Posts` to use Page Portfolio Grid Template
+* Now edit `Portfolio Grid w Custom Posts` to use Page Portfolio Grid Template

-See if you can add it to dropdown on our menu
+* See if you can add it to dropdown on our menu

-view page and see if link works
+* View page and see if link works

 In `Settings > Media` _(Dashboard)_, change default size for thumbnails to be `260px` x `260px`